DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 7
 ### Summary
-Now that we have an endpoint at `/user-query` and `/user-body` let's have them return the `user` object.
+Now that we have an endpoint at `/user-query` and `/user-body` let's have them return the `user` object in our callback function.
 The callback function of an endpoint takes two parameters, the first one being a request object and the second one being a response object.
 The request object has important information about the incoming request and the response object allows us to send a response back.
 These variables can be named whatever you like but I usually call them `req` and `res`.

 ### Instructions
 Let's add the two parameters in our callback functions and use `res` to send back `user`.
 We can do this by using the `.send` method on `res`.